+Array is a collection of similar items.
+Like “int” array will contain only Integer items, && String Array holds String Items.

+Int[] x = new int[3] => an array is created of size 3.

+Collection is an area in which all the contents(like variable or some tabular data) are stored in the form of objects.

-“”DEFINITION: group of “Framework” has lot of readily available logic in it so that we can deal with different DSA and 143231 112334
+DEFINITION: Collection is a framework in java, that provides an architecture or container to store group of Objects, and manipulate them explicitly.
+Collection “Framework” has lot of readily available logic in it so that we can deal with different DSA and achieve all the operations that you perform on a data such as searching, sorting, insertion, manipulation, and deletion.

+Java Collection means a single unit of objects.
+Java Collection framework provides many interfaces (Set, List, Queue, Deque) and classes (ArrayList, Vector, LinkedList, PriorityQueue, HashSet, LinkedHashSet, TreeSet).
+143231 112334

 List :- It’s an Interface which is a subInterface or childInterface of Collection Interface.
 It’s a list type Data Structure where we can store a collection of Objects in an order.
 It can have Duplicate Values also.
 To instantiate the List interface, we must use :